This post may contain affiliate links. See my disclosure for more details.

 - Making Extra Cash As A Film & TV Extra >>

 - Earning A Full Time Income Via Blogging >>

 Making Money As A Bookkeeper – Interview With Kate From Heritage Business Services

 Tell us a little bit about yourself and your blog

 I’m Kate, a mostly Stay-At-Home-Mom but also a virtual bookkeeper.
 I am the proud wife of a (hot) Navy Fighter Pilot and mom to three young kids very close in age (less than 3 years between the first and third, yikes!).
 I love American college football, my alma mater Baylor University, and leading a children’s choir at my church teaching young voices to sing the praises to the Lord.

 In the last few months, so many people have asked about how to become a virtual bookkeeper that I first started a FaceBook Group called Bookkeeping Side Hustle Group.
 Even that platform eventually got too clunky to manage answering everyone’s questions, so I tossed up some helpful resources on a blog attached to my business website.
 It is called the Bookkeeping Side Hustle Blog, and it is a great place to quickly learn if this sort of work would be a good fit for you.
-I suggest starting HERE if you have some experience with bookkeeping/accounting/finance, or HERE if you don’t have any experience in the field at all.

 What’s your ‘money maker’ and what does it involve?

 As I already mentioned, I am a virtual bookkeeper for small businesses.
 With all the improvements in cloud-based technology, the back-office task of bookkeeping can now be outsourced to freelance contractors like me instead of a small business owner having to hire someone to keep the books (and usually answer the phones, and schedule appointments, and open the office, etc).